AlbanPerli/puzzle-problem/README.md

 AI to solve a dynamic [15 puzzle](https://en.wikipedia.org/wiki/15_puzzle) using an assortment of AI techniques.

-Performed under a course conducted at Swinburne University for [Artificial Intelligence](http://www.swinburne.edu.au/study/courses/units/Introduction-to-Artificial-Intelligence-COS30019/local)
+Performed under a course conducted at Swinburne University for [Artificial Intelligence](http://www.swinburne.edu.au/study/courses/units/Introduction-to-Artificial-Intelligence-COS30019/local).

+Refer to **report.pdf** for writeup.

 ## Getting started